waltligon/orangefs/doc/design/fs-semantics.md

 ### Migrating files and changing distributions

-Distributions don't change for a given metafile.
+Distributions don’t change for a given metafile.
 So we need to get a new metafile and go from there.
 This is also the appropriate way to move metafiles around in order to balance the metadata load (if necessary).

 ### Metafile stuffing

-This is our version of "inode stuffing", the technique used to store small files in the inode data space rather than allocating blocks for data (in local file systems and such).
+This is our version of “inode stuffing”, the technique used to store small files in the inode data space rather than allocating blocks for data (in local file systems and such).